daywiss/permits/README.md

   //access book types from the main permissions object. always will be consistent with
   //other resource types, since they share the same object. permissions.type('books').get('someuser','booktitle','canRead')
+  //this does the exact same thing permissions.get('someuser','booktitle','canRead','books')

   //returns a permissions object
   //{
   //  userid:'someuser',resourceid:'booktitle',action:'canRead',allowed:true, type:'books'
   //}

-  //or user the default permission type permissions.deny(/*etc...*/)
+  //or use the default permission type permissions.deny(/*etc...*/)

 ```